 Historically surgery has been the mainstay of treatment for local and regional MCC, with definitive RT used only for patients who are poor multivariate analysis showed that those who received RT had better OS and DSS (DSS at 5 years: 73% vs. 54%; P < .0001).
 Retrospective studies with more than 10 patients treated with definitive RT to their primary and/or nodal MCC, including both patients with no surgery and those with residual gross tumor after surgery, reported in-field recurrence rates less than 25%, with median time to in-field recurrence ranging from 4 to 6.3 months.
-Note that analyses of 264 patients with locoregional MCC treated with definitive RT (from 23 studies) reported that cumulative in-field recurrence rate was 12% per site (of n = 332 irradiated sites), and that in-field recurrence was significantly more likely at regional versus primary irradiated sites (16% vs. 7.6%, P = .02).
+Note that a comparison of 264 patients with locoregional MCC treated with definitive RT (from 23 studies) reported that cumulative in-field recurrence rate was 12% per site (of n = 332 irradiated sites), and that in-field recurrence was significantly more likely at regional versus primary irradiated sites (16% vs. 7.6%, P = .02).
+Retrospective studies of their contents of the primary irradiated sites (16% vs. 7.6%, P = .02).